 More misery for Paddington rail passengers

-Network Rail said speed restrictions between London Paddington and Reading mean services are being delayed and cancelled.
+Network Rail said speed restrictions between London Paddington and Reading mean services were delayed and cancelled.

-Passengers on a major rail route plagued by problems are suffering more disruption.
+Passengers on a major rail route plagued by problems suffered more disruption on Monday.

-Network Rail said it has imposed speed restrictions between London Paddington and Reading, causing services to be delayed or cancelled.
+Network Rail said it had imposed speed restrictions between London Paddington and Reading, causing services to be delayed or cancelled.

-This is due to a broken rail crossing, which is used to transfer trains from one line to another.
+This was due to a broken rail crossing, which is used to transfer trains from one line to another.

 The fault was identified by an overnight inspection, Network Rail said.

-Elizabeth line and Great Western Railway passengers are being warned to expect disruption for the rest of Monday.
+Elizabeth line and Great Western Railway passengers were warned to expect disruption for the rest of Monday.

+A Network Rail spokesman said: “We’re sorry for disruption to services between Reading and London Paddington this morning owing to a cracked rail crossing which was identified by our engineers during an overnight inspection of the lines.

+“Normal services started to be reintroduced from 10am but passengers are advised to check with nationalrail.co.uk or their train operator before travelling as journeys may be revised as services recover.”

 The Great Western main line – which runs to and from London Paddington – has suffered many infrastructure failures in recent months.